breathbath/gotainer/README.md

         //at this point you have a fully working container with dependencies from the config tree container := builder.BuildContainerFromConfig(configTree)

+Please note that you can declare your services in any order, e.g. you can declare a service A which is dependent on service B before or after it.

 ## Fetching services
 Assuming that you already created a container and declared all needed services, you can start fetching them: